Byte4bit/worldline/src/api/PaymentMethod/Create/readme.md

-It is the function for create agent in aveonline for xell
+It is the function for create payment method

 #### Use